Nvidia Can Outbid Qualcomm To Acquire Intel At 50% Premium

 Breaking down the numbers

 Intel has been losing share in both the PC and server markets to rival AMD.
 Intel’s revenue has declined from about $72 billion in 2019 – before the Covid-19 surge – to levels of about $54 billion as of last year – a decline of about $18 billion, with both the client computing and data center segments seeing declines of about $8 billion each.
-If we assume that Nvidia’s AI technology expertise and momentum help Intel boost its client and data center revenues by about $6 billion each over the next three years this would add up to incremental revenue of about $12 billion.
-If we assume operating margins of about 30%, that would translate into incremental operating profits of about $3.6 billion.
+Estimating that Nvidia’s AI technology expertise and momentum help Intel boost its client and data center revenues by about $6 billion each over the next three years this would add up to incremental revenue of about $12 billion.
+With operating margins of about 30%, that would translate into incremental operating profits of about $3.6 billion.
 Additionally, there are bound to be some savings for Nvidia, as it eventually leverages Intel’s fabrication capabilities.
-If we assume another $4 billion boost in operating profits for the combined entity via manufacturing and other cost savings (about 5% of Nvidia’s projected operating income for this year) this would translate into a total of about $7.5 billion in additional profit.
-If we assume an EBIT multiple of about 15x – roughly half of Nvidia’s multiple – that’s an additional $112 billion in value.
+Calculating another $4 billion boost in operating profits for the combined entity via manufacturing and other cost savings (about 5% of Nvidia’s projected operating income for this year) this would translate into a total of about $7.5 billion in additional profit.
+If we consider an EBIT multiple of about 15x – roughly half of Nvidia’s multiple – that’s an additional $112 billion in value.
 If Nvidia decides to share say 40% of that with Intel shareholders it can easily bid about $45 billion more – a premium of almost 50% to Intel’s current market price.

 Overall, while we think Nvidia would be a better suitor, there’s no guarantee that Intel and its shareholders will want to be acquired at this point.
 With so many new developments underway Intel stock could have considerable upside.
 If the company executes well on its foundry plans and delivers compelling new CPU and GPU chips, Intel could see an upside of almost 3x upside.
 On the other hand, if it fails to execute, Intel stock could see a downside to $10